Are you ready to discover your college program?

 Source: Career One Stop

-An online MBA with a specialization in finance can help students qualify for accounting and/or budgeting positions at these three organizations.
+An online MBA in finance can help students qualify for accounting and/or budgeting positions at these three organizations.
 Additionally, research and development firms often have inventory and transportation needs and seek candidates with a background in logistics and supply chain management.
 Other specializations can benefit graduates seeking jobs from other top New Mexico employers.
 These include sales and marketing specializations for prospective ESPN employees and healthcare administration specializations for those who plan to work for the New Mexico Department of Health.

 Online MBA Programs for You